How to look for other sources of funding

 - The Pacific Rim Research Program is also a UC multicampus research program.
 It provides several grants programs that are complementary to those of UC MEXUS and with a broader geographical focus.

-- The Inter-American Foundation offers grants for projects in Latin America and the Caribbean, including dissertation research.
+- The Inter-American Foundation offers grants for projects in Latin America and the Caribbean.

 - The Woodrow Wilson International Center for Scholars offers residential fellowships to citizens from other countries with outstanding projects in the social sciences and humanities as related to national and/or international policy issues.